mlswg/mls-protocol/draft-ietf-mls-protocol.md

 from the directory for the user to be added, and encoding it into an Add message.

-The client about to join the group processes Welcome and Add messages together as follows:
+The client joining the group processes Welcome and Add messages together as follows:

 * Prepare a new GroupState object based on the Welcome message